Alimir/wp-ulike/readme.txt

 **Free** includes Overview, growth tips, engagement reports, when-to-publish insights, and vote logs.
 Dark mode and focus mode are built in.

-**Pro** (optional) adds world maps, content intelligence, device and browser breakdowns, top members, engagement rates, and CSV exports when you want more depth.
+**Pro** (optional) adds world maps, content intelligence, **WooCommerce commerce intelligence** (engagement vs sales), device and browser breakdowns, top members, engagement rates, and CSV exports when you want more depth.
+Free includes a preview of the WooCommerce report.

 Free covers the essentials.
 Pro unlocks the full picture.